 3. What kinds of personal information does Landmark collect?

 Personal information is information or an opinion about an identified, or reasonably identifiable, individual.
 During the conduct of its business, Landmark may collect your personal information, whether you are or are associated with a customer, prospective customer, guarantor or prospective guarantor, contractor, supplier, introducer, agent, service provider or job applicant.
 Landmark also collects personal information about employees for the purposes of their employment with Landmark, however the handling of this information is not governed by the Privacy Act and therefore this policy does not apply to the personal information of employees.

 Generally, the kinds of personal information Landmark collects are:

-- contact and identification information such as your name and previous names, address and previous addresses, telephone number, email address, date of birth, gender and driver’s licence number;
+- contact and identification information such as your name and previous names, address and previous addresses, telephone number, email address, date of birth, gender, driver’s licence number and passport number;

 - financial information about your assets and liabilities, credit card details, occupation and income, current and previous employment, banking details, account balances, account activities, expenditures, payment history, transactions with Landmark or third parties, and insurance history;

 - family information about marital status and the number of dependents, if any;